gbmhunter/blog/content/programming/serialization-formats/a-comparison-of-serialization-formats/index.md

 {{< img src="file-icon-json.png" width="100px" caption="" >}}

 JSON is a ubiquitous human-readable data serialization format that is supported by almost every popular programming language.
-Data structures closely represent common objects in many languages, e.g. a Python `dict` can be represented by a JSON `object`, and a Python `list` by a JSON `array`.
+JSON's data structures closely represent common objects in many languages, e.g. a Python `dict` can be represented by a JSON `object`, and a Python `list` by a JSON `array`.
 Note there are caveats to this!

-Unfortunately, the JSON syntax does not support comments!
-The best you can do is add a `__comment__` name/value pair to JSON objects, which is a poor solution.
+It is important to note that the JSON syntax does not support comments!
+This can be a blessing (but mostly a curse).
+For large amounts of data that get read into software and written back to disk, comments would be pretty much useless anyway because they would not be preserved when re-written to file.
+If you do need comments, the common workaround is to add a `__comment__` name/value pair or similar to JSON objects.
 The name in a JSON object's name/value pairs always has to be a string.
 It also does not support any type of date format.

 ### Example